wKovacs64/react-native-responsive-image-view/README.md

 This is called with an object.
 Read more about the properties of this object in the [Render Prop Function](#render-prop-function) section.

+## Advanced Props

+### aspectRatio

+> `number` | **control prop**, default: automatically calculated from image
+> dimensions

+By default, `react-native-responsive-image-view` manages this value internally based on the dimensions of the source image.
+However, if more control is needed, you can pass in a fixed aspect ratio to use instead.
+This is useful if you want to fit the image into a statically shaped box such as a navigation drawer header.

 ## Render Prop Function